25th August – 1st September 2018

 She is currently professor of accompaniment and vocal coach at the Ferrara Conservatoire

-Winner of the accompanist prize at the Royal Overseas League Competition, the Ludmilla Andrew Russian Song Accompanist Prize at the Royal Academy of Music, and the Maureen Lehane Vocal Awards Accompanist's Prize, Chad is a highly accomplished and experienced accompanist.
+Winner of the accompanist prize at the Royal Overseas League Competition, the Ludmilla Andrew Russian Song Accompanist Prize at the Royal Academy of Music, and the Maureen Lehane Vocal Awards Accompanist's Prize at the Wigmore Hall, Chad is one of the rising young stars of the accompaniment world.

 A native Italian, Ilaria Ciccioni is a permanent faculty member of Voci nel Montefeltro.
 She graduated from the University of Bologna with a master's degree in translation and conference interpreting and in 2008 received the DITALS ll certificate for teachers of Italian as a second language, from the University of Sienna.
 Since 2002, she has worked as a teacher of Italian for international students in various private schools, where she has combined her interest in language with her love for culture, art and history.
 Her teaching method involves comparative studies of grammar rules between Italian and other languages, as well as speaking and listening activities.
 Concurrently Ilaria works as a free-lance translator and interpreter, specialising in law related documents and is a member of the Italian Translators and Interpreters' Association, AITI.
 She has been working with the summer international programmes at the Voci nel Montefeltro academy, since its inception in 10 years ago.